 Security Attributes

-As part of the definition of the NSI protocol message structure a generic security attributes element called sessionSecurityAttr was defined as a flexible container for transport of security related information.
+As part of the definition of the NSI protocol message structure, a generic security attribute element called sessionSecurityAttr is defined.
+This attribute is a flexible container for transport of security related information.
 Zero or more of these sessionSecurityAttr elements can be populated in the nsiHeader element, which is itself carried in the SOAP envelope’s Header element.
 The NSI Connection Services specification [GFD.212] Section 8.2.1 does not define the specific use of this sessionSecurityAttr element, instead leaving it for later definition and deployment specific use.